offensi/CTF-challenge/README.md

 cd CTF-challenge
 bash run-victim-binary.sh

-At this stage the binary should have opened listening port:

 curl -k https://localhost:980 -v
-...
-GET / HTTP/1.1
-Host: localhost:980
-User-Agent: curl/7.52.1
-Accept: */*
-...
-Connection state changed (MAX_CONCURRENT_STREAMS updated)!
-HTTP/2 302
-content-type: text/html; charset=utf-8
-location: https://accounts.google.com/o/oauth2/v2/auth? client_id=xxx.apps.googleusercontent.com&redirect_uri=https%3A%2F%2Fsomeserver%2Fdevshell%2Fgateway%2Foauth&response_type=code &scope=email&state=eyJ0b2tlbiI6InZ6QVBWcW4yT1I4aWczdy1FSy1tcUEiLCJ0YXJnZXRfaG9zdCI6ImxvY2FsaG9zdDo5ODAifQ
-content-length: 315
-date: Thu, 03 Oct 2019 09:28:55 GMT

 Good luck!

 ## Rules
 - I can only authorize testing on this binary ;)
-- I will collaborate with the first CTF player to contact me with a working authentication bypass on this binary (DM or e-mail)
+- I will collaborate with the first CTF player to contact me with a working authentication bypass on this binary (DM or e-mail me)
 - If you can complete a full exploit chain yourself, you don't need my help.
 Just let me know you've succeeded and report it to the Google VRP directly
 - Don't be evil